mdn/sprints/README.md

 ## More MDN projects

-The MDN platform (kuma) and additional MDN projects (mdn-compat-data, interactive-examples, etc.) track their issues own their own repositories.
+The MDN platform (kuma) and additional MDN projects (mdn-compat-data, interactive-examples, etc.) track their issues on their own repositories.

 | MDN project repo | Links |
 |------------------|-------|